Pissed Jeans and their new album Honeys will make you want to smash all your shit up.

 Maybe not so much stories as a specific thought like, here’s something I’ve been dwelling on and I want to relate it to you.
 So it could come out as a story but it’s more just an instance in my life or a thing that I think about.
 I definitely want to get a specific idea across.
 I don’t just wanna be like, ‘Love is mysterious.’
 Who cares?
 Or like, ‘The world is shit.’
 Who cares again?
 Give me something to think about!
 Not just these super broad general statements that are really kind of meaningless.

-In the song ‘Male Gaze’ you kinda address some of the bullshit between the genders.
+In the song ‘Male Gaze’ you address some gender-related no no’s.
 What made you wanna write that?

 That’s one song that I hope people do get something out of, as much as they can from a Pissed Jeans song.
 It’s just that I think it’s super shitty and unfair how tough it is to be a woman, in general, but also being involved in music and how people feel that they’re kind of enlightened but they’re really not, you know?
 There can be a great band with women and invariably someone will be like, ‘Oh, she’s also really hot.’
 I’ve definitely been misogynistic here and there growing up and I’m just trying to check that behaviour and stop it. [...]
 I’m happy to bring it up but a lot of Pissed Jeans songs are just there to help me personally and just kind of keep myself on track to not become that assholish guy.
 Having female fans is so great.
 I would love it if women were like, ‘Pissed Jeans is our band.’
 That’d be awesome.